 - The push piers go into the soil until they reach a stronger layer of the soil, offering more support for the foundation.

 - Once the push piers are successfully surrounding the structure, the home can safely be returned to original position.

 Using push piers to repair the foundation can help to repair existing cracks or developing cracks in your basement walls, thereby also helping to prevent water from entering the structure through the damaged walls.

 When to Use Push Piers for Your Home

-Push piers aren’t the ideal solution for all of your foundation repair needs, but there are many instances in which you should use push piers to repair your foundation.
+Push piers aren’t the ideal solution for all of your foundation repair needs, but there are many instances in which you should use push piers and wall guard installers to repair your foundation.
 Some reasons you might want to consider a push pier system include:

 You have a large or heavy building.

 If your home is a two-story or comprised of brick structures, you may need some extra support to keep its load bearing elements strong (even on stable soil).
 Push pier sections are effective here because the building’s weight helps to “push” the piers into the ground, and the bedrock beneath your foundation footings stop them from going too deep.